Why do flight prices change and when is the best time to book?

 Myth: Budget Airlines are the cheapest way to fly

 As noted in the previous myth, the line between ‘budget’ and ‘premium’ airlines has become increasingly blurred.
 In addition, flight prices alone don’t always tell the whole story.
 Make sure to check things like baggage fees, seat fees, Wi-Fi and food costs before you book.
 Luggage fees alone can be in excess of £40 per item and once you have added on all the extras you need, you might pay the same with the budget airline as you would with the premium airline!I hope this has given a useful insight into why flight prices change and how we can beat the system.
 It’s no different to shopping around for anything else: If you have the time and want to save your pennies, there are plenty of ways to find the cheapest products.
-And if your time is limited, there are at least a few tips here that will save a little money with little effort – just setting up a notification to find out when flight prices will drop is a great starting point to beating the system.
+And if your time is limited, there are at least a few tips here that will save a single parent some money with little effort.
+Just setting up a notification to find out when flight prices will drop is a great starting point to beating the system.